List of Hollows in Bleach: Overview of hollow

 Arrancar are introduced into Bleach following Ichigo's return from Soul Society, serving as major antagonists until their collective defeat in the Fake Karakura Arc.
-Most of the arrancar antagonists served Sōsuke Aizen, who used an item called the hōgyoku to artificially create more arrancar.
+Most of the arrancar antagonists served Sousuke Aizen, who used an item called the hōgyoku to artificially create more arrancar.
 While more conscious than their original hollow selves, some arrancars are either sadistic psychopaths or display honor or compassion which resulted in some befriending the heroes.
 The arrancar are first shown scouting Ichigo's hometown by ones and twos, which escalates into sorties, and eventually a battle on earth and in Hueco Mundo between the most powerful arrancar and Soul Reapers.
 Following Aizen's defeat, the arrancar survivors attempted to become their society before they conquered by the Quincy extremists known as the Wandenreich, with those captured either drafted as expandable foot soldiers or executed as monsters.

 The Hollows and arrancar inhabit a dimension called Hueco Mundo (Weko Mundo), a vast barren desert with quartz "trees" which any hollow can access, leave and return to by tearing a hole in space called a Garganta.
 While in Hueco Mundo, most hollows can sate their hunger simply by breathing the reishi-rich air, and are threatened only by other hollows who have turned to cannibalism, conquest for power and sport, or both.
 Hueco Mundo is initially portrayed as impossible to access by non-hollows, but techniques for traveling there are eventually revealed, and Hueco Mundo was entered by outsiders, first by protagonist Ichigo Kurosaki and his allies, then later by Quincy conquerors.
 An enormous white domed palace called Las Noches (Rasu Nōchesu) in Hueco Mundo, initially ruins, was used by Aizen to garrison his troops.